mitchelldoruff/whats_For_Dinner/README.md

 4) Tomcat congigured (Should be mostly automatic)

+5) Start Tomcat and Sql

+6) In browser URL field enter:http://localhost:8080/WhatForDinner/

+7)Enter Ingredients with a comma separating each respective ingredient

+8) Select desired recipe to view from the list

 **Classes**
 GetRecipeController:
 Retrieves the recipe the user clicked on to view from the database.